A/N: There are OCs in this story. If you hate OCs, exit to the left.

 When had Dobby arrived?
 Dobby was alive!
 And their House Elf still.

 Draco had no clue why this fact elated him so much.
 Maybe a side effect of time travel?

 "Little Master?"
-Dobby asked, looking somewhat scared.
+Dobby asked, looking scared.
 His large eyes darted all over the room.

-"Well, Dreki.
-Happy birthday!"
+"Well, Draco, happy birthday!"
 Atlanta shouted, setting a wrapped package on his bed.
 "I'll leave this here with you.
 I must go to bed."

 She skipped over to Sookie, smiled and patted Dobby on the head.
 Sookie grabbed Atlanta's hand and they were gone with another crack.

 "It worked," Draco muttered, staring at his small hands.

 Draco took a moment to take stock of his smaller self while Dobby twisted his hands together.
 Draco jumped to his feet, running to look out the window.
 The manor's grounds were cloaked in darkness, but looked as Draco remembered them looking before Voldemort took over.
 Quickly, Draco began to go through anything on his desk.
 Being ten, he didn't keep documents or anything with vital information.
 Frowning, turned to Dobby.